jmzhengkong/natural-language-processing-keras/README.md

 # Hate Speech Recognition
 This repository contains necessary code to train a CNN and RNN for detecting hate speech.
+Please read the [document](data_mining_report.pdf "Tech report") for detailed descriptions.

 ## Introduction
 This project is to build up a data mining system, utilizing natural language processing technnique and deep learning knowledge.
 Specifically, we